tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/Activities/07-Stu_PCA/README.md

 7. Fetch the explained variance, analyze its value and answer the following question: How much information from the original dataset is explained by the principal components?

-8. Fit the k-means algorithm with `k=6` and the principal components data.
+8. Fit the k-means algorithm with `k=6` and the principal components' data.

 9. Plot the resulting clusters using the two principal components.